kubepack/onessl/CONTRIBUTING.md

 Thanks for your contributions!

 ## Spread the word
-If you have written blog post or tutorial on Pack, please share it with us on [Twitter](https://twitter.com/AppsCodeHQ) or [Slack](https://slack.appscode.com).
+If you have written blog post or tutorial on pre-k, please share it with us on [Twitter](https://twitter.com/AppsCodeHQ) or the [Kubernetes Slack team](http://slack.kubernetes.io) channel `#pharmer`.